LLC Ownership Explained (Who Can Be a Member of an LLC?)

 Two business person having discussion with each other

-Other states have no requirement for an approval process, so you could technically add a new member on the spot.
+- A few states have no approval process at all — you could technically add a member on the spot.

 Check with your state's LLC statutes or contact a business lawyer for more information about adding an LLC member.

-The final step of adding an LLC member is documenting this change with your state's Secretary of State business filings.
+The final step of adding a member is documenting this change with your state's Secretary of State business filings.

 It's best to contact your Secretary of State for specific instructions on adding LLC members to your Company.